 This is one question you should be asking more often to yourself.

-Software developers often fail to create apps that protect business and user data, as illustrated by recent statistics.
+Software developers often skip to implement mobile app security best practices and therefore fail to create apps that protect business and user data, as illustrated by recent statistics.
 A study, for example, found that one-half of all organizations fail to include security for mobile apps in their budgets.
 Consequently, more than half of businesses expect that hackers will compromise their mobile apps within half a year.
 Meanwhile, approximately 80-percent of consumers using mobile healthcare apps say they would change providers if they knew that their mobile apps were insecure.

 Mobile device users spend more than half their time using mobile apps, suggesting that the prevalence of workplace bring-your-own-device (BYOD) policies will make businesses more vulnerable than ever to mobile app security risks.
 Companies have lost control over many endpoints that access their networks, making the consideration of security in mobile applications an important part of every project.